BhumiFontendDevolper/reactsitefirst/README.md

 # reactsitefirst
-react js files are here
+react js files are here all .jsx files under compononenet folder and component folder is under src folder